danielaegassan/connectome_analysis/README.md

 ```

 CMake may have difficulties to find the right compilers to compile the C++ code.
-If that is the case, you have to specify the path tot he compilers yourself:
+If that is the case, you have to specify the path to the compilers yourself:

 ```sh
 CC=/path/to/gcc CXX=/path/to/g++ poetry install